matkovic/rpi_camera_carplate_worker/README.md

 ... work in progress ...

 A project where I use Raspberry Pi as a smart camera to detects car plates.
 The idea behind is to detect cars car plate (e.g. in front yard/close to garage door), recognize characters and make some action, based on if the car plate on detected car are from your car or someone elses.
+The action that can be triggered is in this case triggering RF signal to open garage door (or RF wireless bell).

 ## Hardware & equipment